apache/spark/docs/configuration.md

 #### Runtime SQL Configuration

-Runtime SQL configurations per-session, mutable Spark SQL configurations.
+Runtime SQL configurations are per-session, mutable Spark SQL configurations.
 They can be set with initial values by the config file and command-line options with `--conf/-c` prefixed, or by setting `SparkConf` that are used to create `SparkSession`.
 Also, they can be set and queried by SET commands and rest to their initial values by RESET command, or by `SparkSession.conf`'s setter and getter methods in runtime.